top of page

 Frequently Asked Questions

-Do you want to get rid of social work licensure?
+Does this legislation get rid of social work licensure?

 No. Passing a licensing exam and holding a license are different.
-We would like to eliminate biased exams.
-Exams ≠ Licensure

-Won't this bill be detrimental to the public?
+Won't this be detrimental to the public?

 By eliminating an artificial barrier to licensure, we will have a more diverse body of social workers, and this will be a huge benefit for both social workers and the public.
 We will have more social workers of the global majority, more bilingual social workers, more older social workers with more life experience, and more Deaf social workers.
 This would be an incredibly positive step for the profession and the public, and it will result in clients seeking out social workers who reflect the diverse communities we serve.